AlexCampanozzi/HomoDeUS/README.md

 Here are the steps to build the project from scratch.

 ## Create an ubuntu environment with PAL Robotics packages
-You should have access to a .iso file containing installation file for the PAL Robotics environment Select Install Development TIAGo 82 during booting to create a permament environment.
+You should have access to a .iso file containing installation file for the PAL Robotics environment
+Select Install Development TIAGo 82 during booting to create a permament environment.
 Select Run to have a temporary environment without it taking place in you hard drive

 ### Credentials
-Username:pal
-Password:pal
+Username: pal
+Password: pal

-Admin username:root
+Admin username: root
-Admin password:palroot
+Admin password: palroot

 ## Network
 If you are in a VM it is possible that you have no internet connection.
 To fix the problem, edit /etc/netplan/01-netcfg.yaml to add this:

 	network: